mo-musaad/Esma3ny-/README.md

 ## Project Overview
-"Esma3ny " is an Egyptian mobile application helps deaf people to communicate properly and easily with everyone.
+"Esma3ny " is an Egyptian dynamic sign language translator application that helps deaf people to communicate properly and easily with everyone.
-It enables the deaf person to capture a video of himself/herself doing the sign, then it applies our translation logic and displays what the deaf person wants to say.
+It enables the deaf person to capture a video of himself/herself doing the sign, then it applies our translation logic model and displays what the deaf person wants to say in arabic.